Remember Dolly the sheep?

 The Raëlians did not want that deal.
 They instead used the raid to generate more publicity, framing it as anti-scientific and a violation of their religious liberties.
 They threatened to move their operations overseas, claiming to have opened secret Clonaid branch offices and laboratories all over the world.

 Eventually, the dribs and drabs of information leaking out of Nitro allowed reporters to identify the hitherto anonymous clients: West Virginia state legislator Mark Allen Hunt and his wife.
-The Hunts almost immediately withdrew their backing, but it still managed to derail Mark’s political career for a few years.
+The Hunts almost immediately withdrew their backing, but the controversy derailed Mark’s political career.
 He later publicly slagged the Raëlians as “press hogs” and got most of his money back.

 Say Yes! to Human Cloning